-4-10.8 Street Signs and Lights
+4-10.8 Street Signs

-The developer shall pay for all street signs and street lights required for his subdivision according to a fee schedule set by the Lakeland City Council.
+The developer shall pay for all street signs required for his subdivision according to a fee schedule set by the Quitman City Council.
+These fees shall be paid to the City of Quitman prior to the City Manager's release of the plat for recording.
+Signs shall be installed by the City.